Preparing to launch an approved competitive search involves multiple steps, and the earlier the unit can begin, the better.

 Similarly, it is important to think about which other units within your college or school and/or across the university’s three campuses may be able to offer assistance during the search process, as well as which community groups or organizations may be able to provide valuable support.

-- Which other units might help attract a diverse applicant pool?
+- Which other units might help you attract a diverse applicant pool?

-- Which other units, community groups, or individuals should attend job talks, or meet with candidates?
+- Which other units, community groups, or individuals should attend job talks, or meet with finalists?

 - Which other units, community groups, or individuals will be especially useful during recruitment efforts?